-The ceramic orthodontic bracket is made from aluminum oxide, a material which resists effectively against pressure, but the ceramic bracket is not very resistant to fracture.
-In fact, the ceramic orthodontic bracket may break during different stages of treatment.
+The ceramic orthodontic bracket is made from aluminum oxide, a material that resists effectively against pressure.
+However, the ceramic bracket is not very resistant to fracture.
+In fact, the ceramic orthodontic bracket may break during stages of treatment.

 Compared with metal brackets, this type of bracket is popular with specific patients due to having certain apparent features, drawing no attention, and requiring a short period of treatment.

-Furthermore, the ceramic bracket is more expensive than the metal bracket.
-It also requires higher levels of oral hygiene due to its bright color.
+Due to the advantages, the ceramic bracket is priced higher than the metal bracket.
+Along with additional effort and higher levels of oral hygiene due to its bright color.

 Plastic Orthodontic Bracket

 The plastic bracket is utilized when a patient is unwilling to use the metal bracket and wants his/her teeth to seem natural during the orthodontic treatment.
 In fact, the plastic bracket is classified as a type of the fixed orthodontic brackets.
 It is usually white or colorless.
 The only disadvantage is that its color changes as a result of eating food.